yatara-cc/z-butt-openscad/README.md

 -   MX stems for stabilizers have been included on larger spacebars, though these are tentative and it is advised to check them before printing.
 Stem placement can be edited in the functions `switches_xu` and `stabilizers_xu`.

-### Maker's Mark

-A Maker's Mark can be added by creating a 2-D polygon in `scad/makers-mark.scad`.
-See the file for an example.

 ### Building

 For building on Linux, OpenSCAD and GNU Make should be installed.